People love the messages they're getting from Sue Ryder Grief Coach

 Sarah Khatau, Sue Ryder Grief Coach subscriber

-There is nothing that helps you prepare your 23-year-old daughter to be a pallbearer for her best friend, and then subsequently grieve that loss.
-Enter Sue Ryder Grief Coach.
-It was an incredible service that had a powerful and positive impact on how I could understand and actually help my daughter.
-Thank you for this service.
-I hope to never need you again but I continue to recommend you to friends and you will be my first stop should I need grief guidance again.
+There is nothing that helps you prepare your 23-year-old daughter to be a pallbearer for her best friend, and then grieve that loss.
+Enter Help Texts, an incredible service that had a powerful and positive impact on how I could understand and help my daughter.
+I hope to never need this again but continue to recommend Help Texts to friends and colleagues looking for grief support.

 Sue Ryder Grief Coach texts really helped normalise the grieving experience.
 As a newly grieving person, I was looking everywhere for the algorithm or "key" to how long this would last or what I would experience.
 Sue Ryder Grief Coach helped me stop obsessing about what the itinerary was going to be and to just experience my experience.
 I also loved that it was a year of text support because people tend to stop checking in after about 2 months.
 So so helpful.
 Thank you so much for developing Sue Ryder Grief Coach.